zoubingwu/voila/README.md

 ## animation

-This pakage implemented a spring physics based React animation library.
+This pakage implemented a spring physics based React animation primitive called **SpringValue**.

 It exposed two simple to use react hooks API: **useSpringValue** and **useTrail**.